By Ed Staskus

 “At first we did everything by hand,” said Vic Staskus.
 Later that year the Toronto credit union offered them their old computing machine.
 “It took four of us to bring it into our office, since it was as big as a table, and on top of that we lost most of our small office space to it.”
 Fortunately, through a friend at IBM, they were shortly able to secure a more modern system.

 After they purchased their own building from a retiring Lithuanian doctor in 1985, deposits began to pour in.
 “That was a problem,” Vic Staskus recalled shortly before his death in January 2011.
 “We had no loans, so we were earning very little.
 We asked one of our board members to take out a loan.
 But he said he didn’t need anything.
 Every time we asked him, he said no. We were finally able to convince him and he took a loan out for $500, and gradually people began to realize we were lending.”

-By 1990, when Vic Staskus left Taupa, the credit union had nearly $8 million in assets and delivered most of the same services banks did.
+By 1990, when Vic Staskus left Taupa, the credit union had nearly $8 million in assets and delivered most of the same services all banks did.
 “I knew we could offer better rates and interest, and I always believed we could offer as many advantages as banks to our members,” he said.
-Taupe was on solid footing.
+Taupe was on solid footing and growing.